I8C/pxl-integrationproject/doc/exercice-1-step-2.md

    ```

 3. test that you are sending something to Kafa in an integration test using TestContainer framework.
-   Open the test class _CamelRouteITest_.
+   Open the test class _EANConsumptionRouteITest_.
    Verify that the producerTemplate.sendBody(...) is set to the same value as your from(...) in you business route _CamelRoute_.
    For your information, when a container is started, it choose a random port available to expose it on your machine.
    In the _'runtimeConfiguration(...)'_ method, the server to connect is dynamically configured to the current local URI.